nerviatas/.github/profile/README.md

 ![NERVIATAS//404](assets/nervi-banner-ritus-p01.svg)

+> “Every limb belongs to a greater body.” - N.

+## I // Who are we

 Nerviatas unites a new class of neuro‑technologies: neural interfaces, intelligent firmware, and control systems that restore, extend, and dignify human capability.